AI Visibility in Hospitality: What 3,600 AI Responses and 1,337 Website Audits Reveal

 What separates AI-visible properties from invisible ones isn't what the industry expects.
 Clean URLs and trust signals have 2–3x the impact of schema markup.

-77.1% of accommodation websites have no booking engine.
+77.1% of accommodation websites have no booking engine visible to AI.
 The average property operates at 38.1 out of 100 on digital readiness.

 The full report covers the complete dataset, country-specific breakdowns, the intent × provider matrix, a self-assessment scorecard, a 90-day action plan, and expert contributions from four industry specialists.